 Fixed term internal exclusions may be issued by a Year Leader once agreed and approved by the Senior Leadership Team.
-The student will attend school as normal during which time, the student will be kept in isolation for the school day/s using the time to complete work set.
+The student will attend school as normal during which time, the student will be kept in isolation for the school day/s using the time to complete work set and reflect upon their actions leading to the internal exclusion.